What is CBD

 Due to its metabolic properties, CBD could be an effective weight loss agent.
 Studies show that CBD boosts metabolism by affecting CB receptor activity in the brain and lymphoid tissue.
 These receptors are believed to play critical roles in food intake and metabolism.

-As aforementioned, CBD can affect food intake by affecting appetite.
+As aforementioned, CBD may affect food intake by affecting appetite.
 However, research on CBD's effect on appetite has yielded mixed results thus far.

 For instance, a review of 117 parents whose children were on CBD therapy for epilepsy treatment showed that 30% of the children exhibited increased appetite.
 Epilepsy symptoms also reduced.